 - Adapting your menu to suit the food delivery business model.
-Some foods don’t travel as well as others and you want your customers to have the best experience possible, so make sure your menu items are suitable for food delivery.
+Some foods don’t travel as well as others and you want your customers to have the best experience possible, so make sure your menu items are suitable for food delivery

 3. Control Costs

-- Paying your drivers adequately.
+- Paying your drivers adequately and fairly

-- Integrating food delivery software.
+- Integrating a new technology such as food delivery software

 4. Create Metrics and Gather Data